sarah10001/Project-1/README.md

 # MOVIE INDUSTRY EXPLORATION

-Venturing into movie production can be a lucrative and glamorous business, and yet a highly risky endevor.
+Venturing into movie production can be a lucrative and glamorous business, and yet a highly risky endeavor.
 It is therefore important to choose moves into the movie industry wisely and with precaution.
-The movie genres range from drama, comedy, action, adventure, horror, sciFi, and many more.
+The movie genres range from drama, comedy, action, adventure, horror, sci-fi, and many more.
 Sometimes there is a thin line between movies that we are unable to distinguish one genre from the other.
-In such instances, we find that we can have romance/comedy or comedy/drama or even action/comedy.
+In such instances, we find that we can have romance/comedy or comedy/drama, or even action/comedy.

 ## BUSINESS UNDERSTANDING
 Client: Microsoft